Skip to Content

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!

-Tips for roasting Brussels sprouts properly:
+Tips for Roasting Perfect Brussels Sprouts

 (If you’ve cut the sprouts straight from the stalk, the cut will still be fresh, so no need to trim it further.)